-• Public Safety
+Public Safety

-- For shared Proposition 36 implementation by the state and local governments, the budget plan provides \$50 million for grants to county behavioral health departments with an emphasis on addressing behavioral health capacity, \$20 million to courts, and \$15 million for pre-trial services, which helps support probation departments.
-In addition, funding of \$15 million initially provided in the legislative package is dedicated to public defenders for various purposes.
+For shared Proposition 36 implementation by the state and local governments, the budget plan provides \$50 million for grants to county behavioral health departments with an emphasis on addressing behavioral health capacity, \$20 million to courts, and \$15 million for pre-trial services, which helps support probation departments.
+In addition, funding of \$15 million initially provided in the

+- legislative package is dedicated to public defenders for various purposes.
 The budget package includes some reporting and local match requirements. - Preserves \$100 million of state funding to backfill federal Victims of Crime Act (VOCA) funds to support organizations serving crime survivors, including survivors of domestic violence, sexual assault, and human trafficking. - Preserves plan proposed by Governor to close one additional prison by October 2026 (details to be determined), with an estimated savings of \$150 million annually. - Preserves funding for the Rehabilitative Investment Grants for Healing and Transformation (RIGHT) Grant for rehabilitative programming and Sister Warriors to address sexual abuse in women's prisons. - In addition to funds to begin to transition seasonal firefighters to permanent status and various Cal Fire projects, the Cal Fire budget reflects anticipated future costs to increase pay for incarcerated firefighters, as proposed in pending legislation.

-• Other Items
+Other Items

-- Expands size of the California Film and Television Tax Credit, cutting taxes on military retirement income, removing tax liability from various settlements related to recent and future wildfire disasters, and conforming taxation of financial institutions to apportionment rules similar to those used by other big companies. - Extends sunset date for longstanding deaf and disabled telecommunications surcharge. - Provides funding to support the transgender, gender-nonconforming, and intersex (TGI) community, including cultural competency training for medical providers, mental health services, youth programs, and resettlement for TGI refugees. - Encourages good faith negotiations between the Governor and state workers' unions to reduce costs, including approving recent savings agreements between the administration and a few state unions.
-Agreements reached with unions between now and June 30 with near-term savings provisions are deemed approved by the Legislature, as specified in an upcoming trailer bill.

-- With \$20 million, funds new efficiency effort for state government, led by Department of Finance, accompanied by some initial budgetary guardrails for state departments' generative artificial intelligence projects that will need to be revisited in future budgets. - No action in budget legislation on proposed streamlining of administrative processes for the Delta Conveyance ("Tunnel") Project.
+- Expands size of the California Film and Television Tax Credit, cutting taxes on military retirement income, removing tax liability from various settlements related to recent and future wildfire disasters, and conforming taxation of financial institutions to apportionment rules similar to those used by other big companies. - Extends sunset date for longstanding deaf and disabled telecommunications surcharge. - Provides funding to support the transgender, gender-nonconforming, and intersex (TGI) community, including cultural competency training for medical providers, mental health services, youth programs, and resettlement for TGI refugees. - Ratifies various agreements between the administration and state employee unions that include near-term savings provisions. - With \$20 million, funds new efficiency effort for state government, led by Department of Finance, accompanied by some initial budgetary guardrails for state departments' generative artificial intelligence projects that will need to be revisited in future budgets. - No action in budget legislation on proposed streamlining of administrative processes for the Delta Conveyance ("Tunnel") Project.